deveaswj/Shmup/README.md

     - <details>
       <summary>(Spoilers)</summary>

-      - [x] Whenever you collect the same kind of ammo that you're already using, you get a slight firing velocity boost.
-Stacking infinitely.
+      - [x] Whenever you collect the same kind of ammo that you're already using, you get a slight boost to velocity or firing rate.
-      - [ ] (TODO: alternate increasing velocity and firing rate)

     </details>
   - [x] Shield (big hitbox, takes a few hits and goes away)